-It's looks like Ramen but it's different.
-Saimin is like the Hawaiian cousin Ramen never knew it had.
-Saimin dates back to plantation days when various immigrants worked and cooked together and saimin reflects all those influences.
+It looks like Ramen but it’s different.
+Saimin is like the Hawaiian cousin that Ramen never knew it had.
+Saimin dates back to plantation days when various immigrants worked and cooked together and saimin reflects on all those influences.

 It has a broth reminiscent of Japanese dashi, uses egg and wheat noodles reminiscent of Chinese chow mein noodles, and is garnished with an assortment of toppings hailing from Hawaiian, Portuguese, and Filipino cuisines.

 I first had saimin at the Hawaiian fast food chain, Zippys, and it was forgettable, to say the least.
 Fortunately, I’ve had better tasting saimin since, but my friends in Hawaii asked me to craft them modern, homemade, healthier version.
 So, I poked through some cookbooks, talked to locals, asked my chef friends in the area, and experimented.

 Here it is: a from-scratch Shrimp and Vegetable Saimin Noodle Soup recipe that uses ingredients you can find in most grocery stores and requires just a bit of your time.
 The result is a healthy recipe for shrimp saimin that has no MSG, a ton less sodium than the original, and is all around much better for you.

 - 1 pound uncooked, unpeeled shrimp (about 20)

 - 1 (2-inch) piece fresh ginger thinly sliced

 - 1/4 cup low-sodium soy sauce plus more for serving

 - 1/2 pound saimin, udon, or lo mein noodles